 Because the company pays only scrap metal prices for used cars, almost none of the cars sold to the company still run.

-Cars made before 1980 that aren't running don’t contribute to local air pollution.
+This highlights an unaddressed factor that greatly reduces the benefit of the car disposal plan.
+Cars that aren't running don’t contribute to air pollution.
 So, if most of the cars the company buys aren't running, the company is not effectively reducing local air pollution.

 D